 * This is the Consumer Version. *

-Autonomic neuropathies are disorders affecting the peripheral nerves, particularly the nerves that automatically (without conscious effort) regulate body processes (autonomic nerves).
+Autonomic neuropathies are disorders affecting the peripheral nerves that automatically (without conscious effort) regulate body processes (autonomic nerves).

 Causes include diabetes, amyloidosis, autoimmune disorders, cancer, excessive alcohol consumption, and certain drugs.